 where x is the supplied lower or upper integral limit.

-The spreadsheets below show the Excel Erf.Precise function used to calculate the Error Function integrated between 0 and a supplied lower or upper limit.
+In the following spreadsheet, the Excel Erf.Precise function is used to calculate the Error Function integrated between 0 and a supplied lower or upper limit.

 Further examples of the Excel Erf.Precise function are provided on the Microsoft Office website.

 If you get an error from the Excel Erf.Precise function this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if the supplied value of x is non-numeric.|